 For more information about applying for an SRC, visit the Government’s web page.
 Contact details for local (civil) register offices and designated register offices are given.
 Each register office will usually have its own website explaining the procedures in greater detail.

-* EEA countries are: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom.
+* EEA countries are the EU countries (Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom), plus Iceland, Liechtenstein and Norway.

-Nationals of countries within the EEA and who live in England may be married by banns and will not usually require a licence.
+Nationals of Switzerland and countries within the EEA, and who live in England, may be married by banns and will not usually require a licence.
 Read more about banns.